 An 8 month course in Muscle Energy Techniques (MET) with The Association of Osteomyologists, allowed Michael greater understanding of spinal and joint dysfunctions and how to treat them, using a very gentle form of adjustment, which the body can easily maintain, allowing for fewer visits to the clinic.
 "Further studies with the Osteomyologists included Neurological Testing.
 These tests form part of my initial examination procedure to detect any signs or symptoms which may be related to the nervous system and its functioning."

-Conditions addressed by Michael include: migraines, tennis elbow, whiplash, postural pain, restricted range of motion, tendonitis, frozen shoulder, carpal tunnel syndrome, nerve irritation, arthritic conditions, sciatica, pelvic alignment, repetitive strain injury, muscular pains and leg length discrepancy.
-And many more.
+Conditions addressed by Michael include: migraines, tennis elbow, whiplash, postural pain, restricted range of motion, tendonitis, frozen shoulder, carpal tunnel syndrome, nerve irritation, arthritic conditions, sciatica, pelvic alignment, repetitive strain injury, pain from muscular tension.

 "To continually meet professional standards laid down by my associations, I am required to regularly attend Continual Professional Development seminars (CPD’s).
 Here, practitioners such as myself are encouraged to learn new skills that will enhance clinical practice.
 Continuing Professional Development includes reading and theory as well as practical education."

-Michael is a member of the CNHC (Complementary and Natural Healthcare Council) who are supported by the Department of Health, the LCSP (London and Counties Society of Physiologists Register of Remedial and Manipulative Therapists) and the MAO (Member of the Association of Osteomyologists).
+Michael is a member of the CNHC (Complementary and Natural Healthcare Council) who are supported by the Department of Health.
+LCSP (London and Counties Society of Physiologists Register of Remedial and Manipulative Therapists).
 “I adhere to the codes of conduct laid down by these organisations, which give all practitioners strict guidelines on how to work with the general public in a professional and caring manner."